Bruce Irvin leads defensive charge in potential farewell with Seahawks

 “(He) couldn’t make me more proud.
 I love that guy so much,” Seahawks coach Pete Carroll said.
 “It’s been an amazing career to get to this point.
 To finish like that, it’s just awesome.”

 The Seahawks had five sacks of Mayfield on Sunday.
-Darrell Taylor continued his late-season surge with one more sack — giving him 9.5 in all this season — and rookies Boye Mafe and Coby Bryant added one each.
+Darrell Taylor continued his late-season surge with one more sack — giving him 9.5 this season — and rookies Boye Mafe and Coby Bryant added one each.

 Part of the reason the Seahawks wanted to sign Irvin was so he could mentor Taylor and Mafe, and Irvin embraced that role.